 The rooms are spacious and fitted with air conditioning, flat-screen tv, a work desk, sofa seating, and a private bathroom.

 Recommended place to stay for couples, friends, and families.

 Budget: Murals Hostel & Cafe

-FOR ALL OTHER PLACES TO STAY IN CEBU CITY, SEARCH ON AGODA OR SEARCH ON BOOKING.COM
+FOR MORE OPTIONS IN CEBU CITY, SEARCH ON BOOKING.COM

 Luxury: Dolphin House Resort Moalboal

 Dolphin House is the best luxury accommodation in Moalboal, located a stone’s throw away from the ocean.
 Features included a pool, a restaurant and bar, free wifi, and ocean views.

 There are double rooms, triple rooms, family rooms, and bungalows available at Dolphin House Resort.